Skjeggy/dataing/2_semester/IKT207/Coventry_2018.md

 ---
-alias: Cybersecurity in healthcare: a narrative review of trends, threats and ways forward
+alias: "Cybersecurity in healthcare: a narrative review of trends, threats and ways forward"
 ---

 # Cybersecurity in healthcare: a narrative review of trends, threats and ways forward